bmp-dot/nutanixapibootcamp/api_update_vm/api_update_vm.rst

-Exercise: Update your VM to mount a disk and power on
+Exercise: Update your VM created in exercise 2 to mount a disk and power on
 ++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window